 An ECG is a recording of the electrical activity of the heart.
-It lets us view the impulses travelling from one part of the heart to another, which ultimately cause contraction (which pumps blood out of your heart and to the rest of your body) and relaxation (which allows the heart to fill with oxygenated blood).
+It lets us view the impulses travelling from one part of the heart to another.
+Which ultimately cause contraction (which pumps blood out of your heart and to the rest of your body) and relaxation (which allows the heart to fill with oxygenated blood).

 Personally, as a Cardio Tech, I loved learning about ECGs, and am still learning.
 There are so many variances in ECG findings, but with lots of practice it is already getting easier!
 When I wasn’t studying my notes, textbooks and doing assignments, I would find ECGs on the internet and interpret them each day.
 I also found some excellent ECG games to work on perfecting interpretation skills faster.
-During my first lab block in Halifax in August I got to practice performing ECGs on the other students, and then during four practice days at the hospital, I did them on patients.
+During my first lab block in Halifax in August I got to practice performing ECGs on the other students.
+Then, during four practice days at the hospital, I did them on patients.

 The instructors during my lab were awesome with explaining further interpretation skills, and showed us many specialty ECG procedures too.
 We all learned how to use the ECG machines, place the electrodes, hook up cables, move the electrodes for specialty placements for different circumstances and we practiced on each other.
-We performed and interpreted at least 50 ECGs!
+Also, we performed and interpreted at least 50 ECGs!
 We did group sessions most days, where each instructor would go over a certain topic to a small group.
 This was super helpful in clarifying anything we were having trouble with before the midterm and final exams.

 For these exams, each of us got to perform an ECG on patients and do a verbal exam with an instructor on all ECG related material like conditions, scenarios, etc. It actually allowed us to see how much we knew, which I think surprised us all a little bit – since we actually did know our stuff!
 It prepared me for my four days of practical at a hospital after lab.
 I felt very confident in my ECG abilities.
-There I had the chance to practice ECGs in many different departments of the hospital, including the ER, ICU, and routine ECGs in the diagnostic department.
+There I had the chance to practice ECGs in many different departments of the hospital.
+Including the ER, ICU, and routine ECGs in the diagnostic department.
 It made me feel so glad that I chose this career path, as I just loved being able to finally practice some duties of a Cardiology Technologist at the hospital.

 Check out a video of our cardio tech students in action.